Make a No Sew Curtain Topper from Repurposed Old Cloth Napkins or Handkerchiefs

 Sewing a Valance from Napkins or Bandanas

-- 2Lay the bandanas or napkins side by side, create a seam and as seen below,give yourself about a half inch seam allowance.
+- 2Create a seam and as seen below, giving yourself about a half inch seam allowance.

-- 3Put two napkins with right sides facing.
+- 3Put two napkins with right sides together.

-- 4Sew the napkins together on one edge.
+- 4Sew the napkins together along only one edge.

-- 5Taking the third napkin, place it on top of either of the napkins which are sewed together.
+- 5Taking the third napkin, place it on top of either of the napkins, which are sewn together.

 - 6Continue adding bandanas or napkins until your valance is about two times as wide as the window on which you will use it.